biojava/biojava.github.io/wiki/RCSB_Viewers:Developer_Environment.md

 -   Under the 'Help' menu item, go to 'Software Updates'.
 -   Go to the 'Available Software' tab.
--   Hit the 'Add' button.
+-   Click the 'Add' button.
 -   Enter this URL in the prompt:
     <em><http://subclipse.tigris.org/></em>
 -   After clicking 'Ok', the 'subclipse.tigris.org' selection will